MonitexInc/front-end-guidelines/README.md

 - Do not use `accessKey` on elements. eslint: [`jsx-a11y/no-access-key`](https://github.com/evcohen/eslint-plugin-jsx-a11y/blob/master/docs/rules/no-access-key.md)

   > Why?
-Inconsistencies between keyboard shortcuts and keyboard commands used by people using screenreaders and keyboards complicate accessibility.
+Inconsistencies between keyboard shortcuts and keyboard commands used by people using screen readers and keyboards complicate accessibility.

   ```jsx
   // bad